callysto/hackathon-site/chapters/chapter3.md

 * August 5 (Launch Event) - Work through some tutorials then begin work on your hackathon challenge (individual or group).
 * August 6-10 - Work on your hackathon challenge.
 * August 10 - Submit your hackathon challenge by 2pm MDT.
+* August 12 - We will contact the winning hackathon participants by email.

 **Question: How do I submit my completed challenge notebook(s)?**